 Furthermore, a Stanford University project found that college footballers who slept at least 10 hours per night over an eight week period improved their sprint speeds and stamina, as well as being less tired during the daytime.

 Because our body repairs itself when sleeping, it makes sense that the better quality sleep you have, the better you recover.

 Inflammation has been scientifically linked to many health problems in people, such as heart disease, strokes, diabetes and premature ageing.
 Leading on from the last point, by getting a deep rest in your REM period and strengthening your body, you’re going to lower the chances of these health problems happening.

 In fact, a study from 2010 uncovered that C-reactive protein, commonly associated with heart attack risk, was higher in people who got six or fewer hours of sleep a night.

 According to a 2010 study by the appropriately named health journal, Sleep, children ranging from ages ten to sixteen who had sleep-disordered breathing (such as snoring, sleep apnea and other types) were far more likely to have issues with attention, learning and focusing for long periods of time.
 This led to them having poorer grades and is a clear example of why sleep is so important to our brain’s cognitive function.

 A commonly occurring issue witnessed are people who work into their sleep time thinking that they’re being more productive, when actually their lack of sleep is affecting their brain’s performance on a substantial level.
-When these missed hours add up over the course of the days, weeks, months and years, you’re going to lose out in your general life success in the long run.
+When these missed hours add up over the course of the days, weeks, months and years, you’re going to lose out in your general life and success in the long run.

-If you want to know 7 Sevens Ways to Improve Your Sleep CLICK HERE
+If you want to know 7 Sevens Ways to Improve Your Sleep CLICK HERE.

 Don't forget to grab your pair of Swannies Blue-Light Blocking Glasses!